Come take a closer look at Western Washington University during Fall Preview Days, our largest events for prospective students and their families!

 Can't attend the event in person?
 Register for a Virtual Academic Webinar

 Prioritizing the health and safety of our guests and campus community is important to us.
 In response to the spread of the highly contagious Delta variant, Western will be requiring proof of COVID vaccination status (PDF) or a negative COVID-19 test (taken within 72 hours prior to your event date) for all students and guests attending Fall Preview Days.
-Proof of vaccination status or negative COVID test will be verified at check-in on the day of the event.
+Proof of vaccination status or negative COVID test will be verified along with photo ID at check-in on the day of the event.
 Those unable to provide proof of vaccination status or a negative COVID-19 test will not be permitted to attend.

 - A CDC vaccination card (which includes name of person vaccinated, type of vaccine provided, and date last dose administered)